 - Ketchup and mustard

-Free pads and tampons are a regular deal here on KCL, especially brands like Poise, Kotex, Always and Depend.
-You’ll find feminine liner freebie deals most often at Target, Family Dollar and Kroger.
+Free pads and tampons are a regular deal here on KCL, especially brands like Poise, Kotex, Always, and Depend.
+You’ll find feminine liner deals most often at Target, Family Dollar, and Kroger.
 These brands often offer some of the highest-value coupons around (up to $5 off!), making these products free when paired with sale prices.

-Hit up drugstores armed with high-value coupons for free mascara, eye shadow, eye liner and more.
-CVS in particular is a gold mine, but Walgreens, Rite Aid and Target have been known to have great deals as well.
-Stack coupons with drugstore rewards promos, like Plenti Points at Rite Aid and Balance Rewards at Walgreens, plus rebate apps like Ibotta to score makeup for free.
+Hit up drugstores armed with high-value coupons for free mascara, eye shadow, eyeliner, and more.
+CVS in particular is a gold mine, but Walgreens, Rite Aid, and Target have been known to have great deals as well.
+Stack coupons with drugstore rewards promos, like Rite Aid Rewards and myWalgreens rewards program at Walgreens.
+Plus, use rebate apps like Ibotta to score makeup for free.

-I used to be a skeptic about credit cards, because let’s face it, there is a risk involved.
+You may be skeptical about credit cards because, let’s face it, there’s a risk involved.
 If you can’t pay off your balance every month, this isn’t for you.

-Just use your credit card instead of debit to pay for bills you’re already paying anyways like groceries, fuel, etc. Rack up points you can redeem for actual plane tickets.
-Then, (I’ll say it again because it’s important!) pay off your balance in full every month.
+Just use your credit card instead of debit to pay for bills you’re already paying anyway, like groceries, fuel, etc. Rack up points you can redeem for actual plane tickets.
+Pay off your balance in full every month to avoid interest.

 There are tons of ways to get newspaper coupon inserts every week for free.
 Here are a few great ideas for getting your hands on multiple copies without paying a dime: